Aziz-Ru/CSE-Degree/SE/Testing.md

 acceptance testing is formal testing with respect to user needs, requirements, and business processes.
 It determines whether a system satisfies the needs of the users, customers, and other stakeholders.Acceptance testing is usually done by the customer or the stakeholders during the maintenance stage of the SDLC.

+## Verification & Validation
+Verification is the process of checking that software achieves its goal without any bugs.It is the process to ensure whether the product that is developed is right or not.some of the activities that are involved in verification.
+    Inspections
+    Reviews
+    Walkthroughs
+    Desk-checking

+Validation is the process of checking whether the software product is up to the mark or in other words product has high-level requirements.som activities are
+    Black Box Testing
+    White Box Testing
+    Unit Testing
+    Integration Testing

 #### Objectives

 - Enhance software reliability and stability through rigorous testing.